Race, Ethnic and Gender Studies (REGS)

 This course will provide an in-depth examination of the historical, theoretical, and conceptional traditions of Black Studies, with a focus on the evolution of the field, key scholars and activists, and creative individuals.

-REGS 304 Introduction to Feminist Theory Credits: 3
+REGS 304 Feminist Theory Credits: 3

 This course covers a wide variety of feminist theories and theoretical perspectives, primarily since the 1960s, and is devoted to understanding and evaluating this body of work and the insights and possibilities for change that it suggests.